ZainMhrez/Tech-Com/README.md

 # Tech-Com
-This is my first website from scratch, I made it from scratch, using HTML CSS JavaScript.
+This is my first website from scratch, I made it using HTML CSS JavaScript.